 But SSRIs can have serious side effects and they don’t work for 40% of those who try them.
 (25)

-Dr. John Ratey, renowned psychiatrist and author of Spark: The Revolutionary New Science of Exercise and the Brain, has extensively studied physical exercise and its impact on the brain.
+Dr. John Ratey, Harvard Medical School psychiatrist and author of Spark: The Revolutionary New Science of Exercise and the Brain, has extensively studied physical exercise and its impact on the brain.

 He found that exercise raises baseline levels of dopamine by promoting the growth of new brain cell receptors.